Healing Your Cat: Practical Energy Practices You Can Start Today

 - A 2-minute follow-along tapping and massage practice with my cat

-#4: The Bladder Sweep
+#4: The Yin-Yang Sweep

 Physical touch, offered with calm intention, is healing in the most literal sense.
 It stimulates circulation, releases muscle tension, and signals safety to a cat’s nervous system.
 For a cat who is unwell, anxious, or recovering, a few minutes of mindful touch can shift their entire energetic state.